bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 # Interruptible Rendering

 With Concurrent Mode, the rendering can be interrupted.
 If the user do trigger another event that is more important, it will pause the rendering and do the desired task, before returning to the origin task.
-The degree of what is important is determined by heuristics, to know how high-priority the update is.
+The degree of what is important is determined by a heuristics, to know how high-priority the update is.
 It will (hopefully) make your application more responsive!

+I don't think you should rely on the fact that Concurrent Mode will solve all you performance issues.
+However, I think it will be a nice helper in the heavy list-rendering React applications out there.

+If you are curious about this new feature and you want to try it, our God of Bloggs have written a nice post about it.
+You guessed right, Kent C. Dodds wrote about \[how to enable Concurrent Mode](<https://kentcdodds.com/blog/how-to-enable-react-concurrent-mode>)